-Anne Hathaway and Rebel Wilson are teaming up for The Hustle, a remake of the 1980’s classic Dirty Rotten Scoundrels.
-The film, itself a remake of 1964’s Bedtime Stories with Marlon Brando and David Niven, starred Steve Martin and Michael Caine as two vastly different con men who compete to swindle $50,000 out of a wealthy socialite, played by the late Glenne Headly.
+Anne Hathaway and Rebel Wilson are teaming up for THE HUSTLE, a remake of the 1980’s classic DIRTY ROTTEN SCOUDRELS.
+The film, itself a remake of 1964’s BEDTIME STORIES with Marlon Brando and David Niven, starred Steve Martin and Michael Caine as two vastly different con men who compete to swindle $50,000 out of a wealthy socialite, played by the late Glenne Headly.

 THE HUSTLE follows a similar premise as those two predecessors.
 Hathaway and Wilson play a pair of talented con artists locked in a twisted competition to see who can steal money from a young billionaire played by Alex Sharp.
 Here’s the story of the new project’s evolution.

 An interesting backstory is attached to the film’s title.
 When first announced in 2016 as a vehicle for Rebel Wilson, the project’s title was a mystery.
 The title was eventually revealed to be NASTY WOMEN, a reference to an insult directed at Hilary Clinton by Donald Trump during the 2016 presidential debate.
 The project didn’t hold that title for long, however.
 In early 2018 the film was rebranded as The Hustle.

 Unlike the large majority of remakes released in recent years, THE HUSTLE doesn’t share the same title as the film it’s based on.
 While that’s not necessarily cause for speculation, the distinctive new title could be a sign pointing to the fact that director Chris Addison is exploring a unique take on the popular DIRTY ROTTEN SCOUNDRELS concept.